Course Details

 Find a couple of your family and friends to test your survey.
 Make any changes you want, and send me your final version by Wednesday 23:59.
 Nan will then pilot test all of your designs with a real online sample.

-Session 7 (15 Oct) Finalize the Design
+Session 7 (15 Oct) Looking at Pilot Data

 We’ll look at the results from the pilot tests.